 As part of our commitment to supporting Indigenous participation, we are also developing a Reconciliation Action Plan (RAP) which will reflect Reconciliation Australia’s five inter-relationship dimensions.

-The RAP will drive Indigenous education, engagement, collaboration, and knowledge sharing within Spec Indigenous, Spec Services, and local industry.
+This RAP will drive Indigenous education, engagement, collaboration, and knowledge sharing within Spec Indigenous, Spec Services, and local industry.

-1. Race relations
+- Race relations

-2. Equality and equity
+- Equality and equity

-4. Institutional integrity
+- Institutional integrity

-5. Historical acceptance
+- Historical acceptance

 Spec Indigenous is passionate about creating long lasting intergenerational legacies for our Indigenous suppliers and we use Indigenous products and services where we can.
 These businesses are innovative, flexible, and grateful for the opportunity to prove themselves.

-“The social value or impact you get from buying a product or service from an Indigenous- owned business is important for our future generations”Pete McCann, CEO Yarraman Group
+The social value or impact you get from buying a product or service from an Indigenous- owned business is important for our future generations.

 We have integrated Indigenous procurement targets into our Supplier and Subcontractor Selection Procedure and use Supply Nation to search verified Indigenous-owned businesses to support Spec Services.